apache/comdev-site/source/newcommitter.md

 Each project has a different approach to managing new committers.
 This page describes a common process found in many Apache projects.
-It also provides drafts for the various communications that are necessary.
+It also provides draft templates for the various communications that are necessary.

 Some of the PMCs automatically make committers PMC members.
 The templates below have conditional `[if]` clauses for that.